-- Why is Darvella having difficulty reading Todd's note? - What information should Todd have included in his 2. note for Darvella? - What could happen because of Todd's note?
-3. - Why are answering services used in the workplace?
+- 1. Why is Darvella having difficulty reading Todd's note? - 2.
+What information should Todd have included in his note for Darvella? - 3.
+What could happen because of Todd's note? - 4.
+How would you interpret Todd's message?

-Since our product and services are primarily, 'design and build to Order,' the ability to effectively communicate technical proposals, concepts and solutions in writing to our customers and vendors is essential for documenting the assumptions for which the proposal is based upon-what we are proposing and what we are not providing."
+Since our product and services are primarily, 'design and build to order,' the ability to effectively communicate technical proposals, concepts and solutions in writing to our customers and vendors is essential for documenting the assumptions for which the proposal is based upon-what we are proposing and what we are not providing."